cdown/chrisdown.name/_posts/2016-12-31-simulating-application-cold-cache-starts.md

 know about you, but I don't want my entire environment to slow to a crawl on I/O just because I want to run this one experiment.

-dd has a nice oflag available since 8.11 called "nocache".
+dd has a nice flag available since 8.11 called "nocache".
 This option expunges the pages present for the specified file from the page cache.
 For example:

     dd of=file oflag=nocache conv=notrunc,fdatasync count=0